matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 #### Control Frames

-Control frames denote a change, notification, or other event happening on the current stream, these must be processed synchronously (i.e. as soon as possible).
+Control frames denote a change, notification, or other event happening on the current stream, these should be processed synchronously (i.e. as soon as possible).

 The opcode prefix is `0xF~`.